karmazinoleh/OrderFlow/README.md

 - [x] Custom exceptions for every microservice
 - [x] Authorization, Authentication, Security with Keycloak
 - [x] API Gateway with Spring Cloud
+- 🟡 Working on front-end admin page.
+CRUD should be implemented first

 ### 📝 Planned to be implemented:
 - [ ] CRUD for products, users, orders